 Executive Director Chris Bliss

-With the fate of the Constitution hanging in the balance, the most brilliant minds of their day engaged in a heated debate.
-Their philosophical and political differences were easily as great as ours today, and the challenges facing them no less daunting.
-Yet all had the humility in their brilliance to recognize that no single person or group among them knew everything, and so they came together to form a consensus.
+It is this heartfelt longing to rebuild that conversation on a foundation of mutual respect and shared purpose which is the inspiration behind The Bill of Rights Monument Project.
+Of all the writings of our founders, none embodies this spirit as clearly as the Bill of Rights.
+With the fate of the Constitution hanging in the balance, and indeed of the fledgling United States itself, the most brilliant minds of the day engaged in a heated debate.
+Their philosophical and political differences were easily as great as ours today, and the challenges facing them even more daunting.
+Yet all had the humility in their brilliance to recognize that no single person or group among them knew every answer or solution, and so they came together to form a consensus.

 The result of this consensus, which rescued the Constitution and nation, was the Bill of Rights; a document so visionary that it remains today the most powerful and successful assertion of individual rights and liberties ever written.